• Home

 Preheat your machine and wipe the group head.

-Your machine needs to be turned on and given time to heat up.
+Your espresso machine needs to be turned on and given time to heat up.
 This usually takes just a few minutes, but it all depends on the machine.

 Once the espresso machine is ready, you can press the brew button (or whatever you need to do to initiate a shot), and allow only water to flow through the group head for about 5 to 10 seconds (the group head is the part of the espresso machine that brings water out and into the filter basket).
 Then, grab a towel, and wipe the group head clean of any coffee grounds from previous usages.